Monet before 1878

 1988 SOLD for £ 14.3M by Sotheby's

-He then experimented with intimate outdoor scenes, symbolized by the oil on canvas entitled Dans la Prairie (In the meadows), 60 x 82 cm, that Christie's will sell on February 4 in London, lot 19.
-Painted in 1876, it represents the artist's wife, Camille.
-She reads, surrounded by finely nuanced flowers, an umbrella behind her.
+While in Argenteuil, Claude Monet turned to intimate outdoor scenes.
+Dans la Prairie (In the meadows), oil on canvas 60 x 82 cm painted in 1876, features the artist's wife Camille.
+She is reading, surrounded by finely nuanced flowers, an umbrella behind her.

 Despite the protests generated by the first two exhibitions of the Monet group in 1874 and 1876, his art had already champions, including Théodore Duret who bought our painting.
 In 1877, the tide is turning.
 The third exhibition, for which Duret lent his painting, is a success, and the group accepts the designation of Impressionists that had been given to them by some traditionalist art critics.